kkganko/18.337-Project-SP2023/README.md

 # For Graders
-Relevant Code is in NeuralCLEmodel.jl
+Relevant Code is in NeuralCLEmodel.ipynb

 # Generating Project.toml and Manifest.toml